shangfeiSF/redux-grope/README.md

 > **NOTE**

-> If you want comapre with the efficiency of webpack without [HappyPack](https://github.com/amireh/happypack), you can use `server/unhappypack/webpack.raw.js`  instead of `server/webpack.config.js`
+> If you want comapre with the efficiency of webpack without [HappyPack](https://github.com/amireh/happypack), you can use `webpack --config server/unhappypack/webpack.raw.js`  instead of `webpack --config server/webpack.config.js`

 ###  3.2 Start the local server to build and view applicatons in main